Back to All Events

 Session Length: 1.5 hours plus 30-minute optional Q&A

-Instructor Style: Media educator with over 30 years in journalism, youth mentorship, and hands-on filmmaking.
-Focused on legacy, empowerment, and creative clarity.
+Instructor Style: Media educator with over 30 years in journalism, education, and hands-on filmmaking.
+Focused on empowerment, and creative clarity.

 Pre-Session Materials